How to add components using script in Unity

 Adding component using script

-Adding component to a Gameobject during gameplay is not the right way to manage your code, adding a new component takes up a lot of memory and if you frequently add or remove a component from a Gameobject during gameplay, there will be performance issues.
-We will discuss on how to to efficiently work with components in the later part of this tutorial.
+Adding component to a game object during gameplay, is not the right way to write your code.
+Adding a new component takes up a lot of memory and if you frequently add or remove a component from a game object during gameplay, there will be performance issues.
+We will discuss on how to efficiently work with components in the later part of this tutorial.

-Adding component to the same Gameobject where the script is attached.
+Adding component to the same game object to which the script is attached.

 using UnityEngine;